Springsteen’s ‘Santa Claus is Coming to Town’ Is the WORST Christmas Song, Here’s Why

 Yeah.
 I feel so passionately about this topic that it may force me to spend Christmas alone because I run the risk of being disinvited from my Bruce Springsteen-loving family’s Christmas celebration if this link is shared with them.

-It's a favorite for many people, so I legitimately wonder if we're listening to the same track every December.
+It's a favorite for many people, but around this time every year, I find myself legitimately wondering if we're listening to the same track.

 BRUCE SOUNDS CONSTIPATED